marsch/Microservices/SecureAccessControl/AccessControlManagement.md

 We prefer this approach because it combines the advatanges of both RBAC and ABAC.
 This is elaborated in more detail in following papers [Attributes Enhanced Role-Based Access Control Model](http://orbit.dtu.dk/files/110988163/AERBAC_TrustBus_20150618_.pdf) and [Adding Attributes to Role-Based Access Control](https://csrc.nist.gov/publications/detail/journal-article/2010/adding-attributes-to-role-based-access-control)

-Inspired by the library [accesscontrol](https://github.com/onury/accesscontrol), the main idea is to allow roles, which can be inherited and enhanced through attributes.
+Inspired by the library [accesscontrol](https://github.com/onury/accesscontrol), the main idea is to allow roles, which can use inheritance and can additionally be enhanced through attributes.

-Example code, inspired by :
+Example code:

 ```javascript